 Skip to main content

 GC AI Thinking indicator screenshot showing structured reasoning in progress When you give GC AI complex requests that need in-depth analysis or research, you’ll see a Thinking indicator in the message.
 This shows the AI is working through a structured reasoning process to ensure accuracy and thoroughness.
-This thinking process helps GC AI tackle tasks that go beyond simple information retrieval — like complex legal questions, multi-document analysis, or nuanced contract review.
+This thinking process helps GC AI tackle tasks that go beyond simple information retrieval, such as complex legal questions, multi-document analysis, or nuanced contract review.

 The 5-Step Reasoning Process